-The 1920s saw the emergence of two new political parties: the nationalist Guomindang and the Chinese Communist Party (CCP).
-Both demanded a free and independent China, ruled by the Chinese with no foreign political involvement – but the similarities in their aims ended there.
-The Guomindang was a pro-capitalist party, supported by conservatives, the middle-class, business interests and the West, particularly the United States.
-The CCP, however, represented China’s industrial working class and peasant farmers, who comprised more than 90 per cent of the population.
-The CCP was inspired – and to some extent directed by – the Soviet regime in Moscow.
-In 1927 the Guomindang reined in the nation’s warlords, reunifying China and restoring national government.
-The Guomindang leader, Chiang Kai-shek, a vehement anti-communist, then turned his attentions on the CCP, initiating a massacre of communists in their urban base in Shanghai.
+The early 1920s saw the emergence of two new political parties: the nationalist Guomindang and the Chinese Communist Party (CCP).
+Both dreamed of a free and independent nation, ruled by the Chinese with no foreign political involvement, but the similarities in their aims ended there.
+The Guomindang was pro-capitalist and supported by conservatives, the middle-classes, business interests and the West, particularly the United States.
+The CCP represented China’s industrial working-class and peasant farmers, who comprised more than 90 percent of the population.
+In its first years, the CCP was both inspired and directed by the Soviet regime in Moscow.
+In 1927 the Guomindang and its military reined in the nation’s warlords, reunifying large areas of China and restoring national government.
+The Guomindang leader Jiang Jieshi (or Chiang Kai-shek), a vehement anti-communist, then turned his attention on the CCP, initiating a massacre of communists in their urban base in Shanghai.
 Thousands of communists were forced to take refuge in remote areas, where they regrouped by forming soviets (communist collectives).

-Supplied with military aid from both the US and Nazi Germany, Chiang attempted to encircle and destroy the communists.
-In 1934, thousands of communists fled the largest soviet, Jiangxi, and began a daunting 8,000-mile trek to Shaanxi in northern China.
-This Long March, as it became known, was a turning point in communist fortunes in China.
+With military aid from both the United States and Nazi Germany, Chiang attempted to encircle and destroy the communists.
+In 1934 thousands of communists fled their largest soviet, Jiangxi, and began a daunting 8,000-mile trek to Shaanxi in northern China.
+This Long March, as it was later known, became a turning point for communists in China.
 It allowed the CCP to avoid defeat and annihilation – but it also heralded the arrival of a new leader: Mao Zedong.
-In 1937, as the CCP was establishing another soviet in Shaanxi, China was invaded by Japan.
-Hostilities between the Guomindang and CCP eased for a time, as the Chinese struggled against Japanese occupation.
-But following Japan’s defeat in World War II and its withdrawal from China, the Kuomintang and CCP resumed their civil war.
-By this time, the nationalists had lost the support of millions of Chinese.
-Years of corruption, mistreatment and pro-capitalist policies had made Chiang Kai-shek’s government unpopular, particularly with China’s 400 million peasants.
-Support for the CCP and its policies of land reform and respect for the peasantry had soared.
-After four more years of civil war, Chiang Kai-shek and his cohort were forced to flee to the safety of Taiwan.
-In October 1949 thousands rallied in Tiananmen Square, Beijing, where Mao Zedong proclaimed victory and the birth of a new communist state: the People’s Republic of China (PRC).
+In 1937, as the CCP was reforming and building a new Soviet in Shaanxi, China was invaded by Japan.
+Hostilities between the Guomindang and the CCP eased, as the two groups formed a fragile union to fight against Japanese occupation.
+But after Japan surrendered and withdrew from China in 1945, the two rival groups resumed their conflict.
+Years of corruption, mistreatment and pro-capitalist policies had made Jiang Jieshi’s government unpopular, particularly with China’s 400 million peasants.
+In contrast, support for the CCP and its promises of land reform and respect for the peasantry soared.
+The communists steadily gained ground and, in 1949, Jiang Jieshi and his cohort were forced to flee to the island province of Taiwan.
+In October that year, thousands rallied in Tiananmen Square, Beijing to hear Mao Zedong proclaim the birth of a new communist state: the People’s Republic of China (PRC).

 Alan Lawrance, historian

-The rise of communism in China was a concerning development for the US government, which already had its hands full with Soviet expansion in Europe.
-The Americans had worked with Mao Zedong and his group during the 1930s, when both were at war with the Japanese.
-But now, they refused to acknowledge Mao Zedong and the CCP as the legitimate government of China.
-Washington instead continued to deal with Chiang Kai-shek and the Guomindang in Taiwan, considering them the government-in-exile of mainland China.
-The US began to pay much closer attention to political events in south-east Asia.
-The communist revolution in China opened up an ‘eastern front’ in the Cold War; communism could now spread south to take root in politically vulnerable states like Korea, Vietnam, Malaya and Indonesia.
-If these countries fell to communism then important US allies – like the Philippines, post-war Japan and Australia – would be isolated and at risk of communist aggression.
-Washington believed Chinese communists were largely controlled by Moscow, though in reality Mao Zedong was an independent-minded leader and the Sino-Soviet relationship was far more cautious and complex.
+The United States government already had its hands full with Soviet expansion in Europe, so the communist victory in China was deeply concerning.
+American agents had worked with Mao Zedong and his group during the 1930s when both were at war with the Japanese.
+Now the US refused to acknowledge the legitimacy of Mao Zedong and his CCP government.
+Washington instead chose to deal with Jiang Jieshi and the Guomindang in Taiwan, viewing them as the government-in-exile of mainland China.
+The US began to pay closer attention to south-east Asia.
+The successful revolution in China had opened up an ‘eastern front’ in the Cold War.
+Communism could now spread south through Asia, taking root in politically vulnerable states like Korea, Vietnam, Malaya and Indonesia.
+If these countries fell to communist movements, important US allies like the Philippines, post-war Japan and Australia would be isolated and at risk.
+Washington believed that China’s communists were largely controlled by Moscow.
+In reality, Mao Zedong was charting his own course and his relationship with Joseph Stalin was difficult.

-During the early 1950s, communist China embraced policies similar to those employed in Stalinist Russia in the 1930s.
-All businesses were nationalised, while private ownership of capital was prohibited.
-Beijing embarked on a land reform program, seizing property from landlords and redistributing it to peasants; the landlords were tried and vilified before village meetings, many of them executed.
-But the new government’s main economic priority was to haul China out of medievalism through industrialisation and modern technology.
-Beijing accepted raw materials, machinery and thousands of technical experts from Soviet Russia.
-In 1953 the CCP government initiated its first Five-Year Plan, an economic program setting ambitious goals for industrial and technological growth in China.
-In general terms, the first Five-Year Plan was successful, producing dramatic increases in iron and steel production, electrification, coal mining, infrastructure and building projects.
+During the early 1950s, the People’s Republic of China embraced policies similar to those of Stalinist Russia in the 1930s.
+All businesses were nationalised and private ownership of capital was prohibited.
+Beijing embarked on a land reform program, seizing property from landlords and redistributing it to peasants; the landlords were tried and vilified before village meetings and many of them executed.
+The new government’s main priority was to haul China out of medieval agrarianism through industrialisation and modern technology.
+Beijing fuelled this industrial rebirth with raw materials, machinery and thousands of technical experts from Soviet Russia.
+In 1953 the CCP government initiated its first Five Year Plan, an economic program that set ambitious goals for industrial and technological growth in China.
+This program was generally successful, producing dramatic increases in iron and steel production, electrification, coal mining, infrastructure and building projects.
 China’s military strength increased in line with its industrial capabilities.
-China’s development was so rapid that by late 1964, it had test-fired its first nuclear weapon, joining the US, USSR, Britain and France as a member of the ‘nuclear club’.
+China’s development was so rapid that in late 1964 it test-fired its first nuclear weapon and joined the US, USSR, Britain and France as a member of the ‘nuclear club’.

-3. After years of struggle, interrupted by World War II, the communists eventually gained control of China in 1949.
+2. The Chinese Communist Party was formed in 1921.
+After years of struggle and civil war, the communists eventually gained control of China in October 1949.

-5. Meanwhile, the communist regime in China set about transforming their nation from a backward agricultural economy to an industrial and military power, a process that succeeded but at enormous human cost.
+4. Meanwhile, the communist regime in China embraced major economic reforms, seeking to transform their nation from a backward agricultural economy to an industrial and military power.